enerprosystems/eps-markdoc-example/pages/docs/index.md

 It will serve as a repository for SRED documentation and can be tuned for that goal based on feedback from a SRED consultant.
 Along the way, as branch projects are required to meet Enerpro's goals in a fluid environment, this site will provide the rationale behind those decision.

-This is the place to understand the Customer Portal IT that has happend, is happening, and will happen.
+This is the place to understand the Customer Portal IT that has happened, is happening, and will happen.

 ## Documentation Tooling

-Stripe, well regarded for their attention to docuemntation from day one, has just opensourced the documentaiton engine powering [their public docs](http://stripe.com/docs)
+Stripe, well regarded for their attention to documentation from day one, has just open-sourced the documentation engine powering [their public docs](http://stripe.com/docs)
 This is a full-featured declarative boilerplate for a creating a documentation website using Markdoc and Next.js.
-Until a better option presents itself, I will use these tools to document porgress for SRED and future developers.
+Until a better option presents itself, I will use these tools to document progress for SRED and future developers.

 {% callout %}